slowdivePTG/X-ray-chemistry/Weekly_Progress.md

+## May 3, 2019

+1. Study the organic molecules formation process in hot cores and corinos (Herbst & Dishoeck 2009)

+   >Corino - The warm, dense inner region of the envelope of young stellar objects where complex organic molecules are located

+   - Main physical processes

+     - **Cold phase** - cold cores undergo isothermal (equal temperature) collapse

+       **Zeroth-generation species** - large molecules formed in the gas and on granular mantles - $\ce{CH3OH}$

+     - **Warm-up phase** - passive warm-up of the inner envolope of the protostar, from 10 K to 100 K - 300 K

+       **First-generation species** - formed at least partially in and on granular mantles during the warm-up period as a cold core becomes a YSO - photodissociation of large species produces radicals such as $\ce{CH3O,HCO}$, which can form larger molecules on the surface (such as $\ce{HCOOCH3}$)

+     - **Hot core phase** - temperature of the hot core or corino

+       **Second generation species** - formed once the core becomes a hot core or corino with a temperature of 100 K - 300 K. Only gas phase reactions occur and most complex species are eventually destroyed

 ## To do list

   2. Find more physical details of ISM closer to the galactic center with higher temperature and higher degree of ionization.